ERASMUS stands for EuRopean community Action Scheme for the Mobility of University Students.

 LM038 - Psychology and Sociology

 During the semester abroad, students remain full-time registered students of UL and do not pay tuition fees at the host University.

 The ERASMUS programme is self-funded.
-However, students receive an EU mobility grant, to assist with the added cost of living abroad.
+However, students studying in Programme countries receive an EU mobility grant, to assist with the added cost of living abroad.
 This grant should not affect any other local grant funding, for example, the SUSI grant.

 Find out more

 Information sessions on the Erasmus programme are held each semester.
 Each degree programme has an Erasmus Academic Coordinator, who can arrange information sessions and provide individual advice.
 UL students who would wish to participate in the Erasmus programme can contact UL Global (email@example.com) for further information.
 Information on partner universities is available under the Partner Universities webpage.